Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 `ExampleInstanceIdService` and `ExampleMessagingService` are your own services which have to inherit from `FirebaseInstanceIdService` and `FirebaseMessagingService`

 ### Notification implementation
-If you ever use the Firebase messaging service in your application, you can add the fcm token in the woosmap's initialization.
-Even if you give the fcmToken in the woosmap's initialization, you have to set it in the FirebaseInstanceIdService like explain on the next section.
+If you ever use the Firebase messaging service in your application, you can add the fcm token in the Woosmap initialization.
+Even if you give the fcmToken in the Woosmap initialization, you have to set it in the FirebaseInstanceIdService as explained in the next section.
 ```java
 protected void onCreate(Bundle savedInstanceState) {
   super.onCreate(savedInstanceState);